Aliases for HAVCR2 Gene

 GeneCards Summary for HAVCR2 Gene

 HAVCR2 (Hepatitis A Virus Cellular Receptor 2) is a Protein Coding gene.
-Diseases associated with HAVCR2 include Hepatitis A and Hepatitis.
-Among its related pathways are NF-kappaB Signaling and Immune System.
+Diseases associated with HAVCR2 include Hepatitis and Hepatitis A. Among its related pathways are T Cell Co-Signaling Pathway: Ligand-Receptor Interactions and Interleukin-3, 5 and GM-CSF signaling.
 An important paralog of this gene is HAVCR1.

 UniProtKB/Swiss-Prot for HAVCR2 Gene